About this site

 3. Why convert to Game Maker 7.0 and not GM Studio?
 The latter can compile to all sorts of platforms rather than just Windows/Mac.

-Again, there are differences between different versions of Game Maker that makes conversion difficult.
+This is an outdated question nowadays, but there are differences between different versions of Game Maker that makes conversion very difficult.
 I'll break it down, but due to the many differences I'll only go into the details that concern my games and this question:

 GM5.3A: What most of my games are made in.
-Runs on DirectDraw (software).
+Runs on DirectDraw.
 Some computers don't like the way it draws lines, polygons and alpha blended sprites, slowing down heavily.
 This is why I stopped using those after Iji, or in the case of Hero Core's "motion blur", makes the game turn alpha off if it detects slowdown.
-However, the games can still slow down on some systems despite only drawing regular sprites.
+However, the games can still slow down on some systems.

-GM6.1: Runs on Direct3D and thus allows for 3D, rotation of sprites, advanced blending, surfaces etc. Some functions are renamed, some have differing number of arguments, some are removed or replaced.
-Many special variables had their names changed or work differently.
-On the downside, sound handling is worse, no longer allowing for realtime pitched sound or specifying the number of instances per sound file.
-The function sound_isplaying() does not work anymore as far as I can tell, and sound_stop() does not seem guaranteed to work.
-The graphics handling now attempts to interpolate sprites when drawn at subpixel positions, which has to be fixed by drawing them manually while rounding the X and Y. Polygon drawing has changed, the variable image_single is deprecated, and compatibility and performance is generally worse.
-Most modern systems have GM6 games fail to boot.
+GM6.1: Runs on Direct3D and thus allows for 3D, rotation of sprites, advanced blending, surfaces etc. A lot of functions are renamed, have differing number of arguments, or are removed or replaced.
+Sound handling is much worse and quite buggy, no longer allowing for realtime pitched sound or specifying the number of instances per sound file.
+Most modern systems have GM6 games fail to boot, so they have to be closed from the Task Manager.

 GM Studio: This program is very different from the rest.
-The "treat uninitialized variables as zero" functionality was removed, since it didn't allow GML to be properly compiled, which leads to the upside: you can now compile to many platforms, though at the time of writing some of those are either broken (HTML5), introduce new bugs (Windows) or require some recoding to get everything working (Mac).
+The "treat uninitialized variables as zero" functionality was removed, since it didn't allow GML to be properly compiled.
+This leads to the upside: you can now compile to many different platforms, though back when I tried it, it lacked a lot of basic features that made it worse than GM7.0.